 There are exceptions to the rule, and one of the exceptions is that it can be a contract provision that requires that if one party prevails in a matter, the loser will pay the attorney fees.
-Also, a judge can look at the statute and if the statute allows for attorney fees, then the judge can award attorney fees to the winner.
+Also, a judge can look at the statute, and if the statute allows for attorney fees, then the judge can award attorney fees to the winner.
 Now most statutory provisions will come under, let’s say, consumer protection laws or even in family court.
-The judge has a lot more latitude to award the attorney fees there.
+The judge has a lot more latitude to award attorney fees there.

 The other area, which has an exception to the exception, is that judges can award attorney fees where we have an opposing party who may have brought a lawsuit to harass one party or has caused some form of delay with their legal action.

-But often, most cases do not allow one winning party to get the attorney fees paid for by the losing party, unless it’s already been by statute, by contract or in cases where the judge feels that the one party has acted outrageously, with misconduct.
+But often, most cases do not allow one winning party to get the attorney fees paid for by the losing party, unless it’s already been by statute, by contract, or in cases where the judge feels that the one party has acted outrageously, with misconduct.

 If you liked what you read, check out our related YouTube videos